vespa-engine/documentation/en/result-diversity.md

 (except when using certain features in global-phase).

-This greedy approach gives the best overall result when documents are sufficiently dissimilar, but if no it might look like this:
+This greedy approach gives the best overall result when documents are sufficiently dissimilar, but if not it might look like this:

 ![Result diversity example](/assets/img/diversity-1.png)